Living wage: History

-The evolution of the concept can be seen later on in medieval scholars such as Thomas Aquinas who argued for a "just wage".
+The evolution of the concept can be seen later on in medieval scholars such as Thomas Aquinas, who argued for a "just wage".
 The concept of a just wage was related to that of just prices, which were those that allowed everyone access to necessities.
 Prices and wages that prevented access to necessities were considered unjust as they would imperil the virtue of those without access.

 In Wealth of Nations, Adam Smith recognized that rising real wages lead to the "improvement in the circumstances of the lower ranks of people" and are therefore an advantage to society.
 Growth and a system of liberty were the means by which the laboring poor were able to secure higher wages and an acceptable standard of living.
-Rising real wages are secured by growth through increasing productivity against stable price levels, i.e. prices not affected by inflation.
-A system of liberty, secured through political institutions whereupon even the "lower ranks of people" could secure the opportunity for higher wages and an acceptable standard of living.
+Rising real wages are secured by growth driven by increased productivity, with stable price levels (i.e., prices unaffected by inflation).
+A system of liberty, secured through political institutions, where even the "lower ranks of people" could secure the opportunity for higher wages and an acceptable standard of living.

 Servants, labourers and workmen of different kinds, make up the far greater part of every great political society.
 But what improves the circumstances of the greater part can never be regarded as an inconvenience to the whole.
 No society can surely be flourishing and happy, of which the far greater part of the members are poor and miserable.
 It is but equity, besides, that they who feed, clothe, and lodge the whole body of the people, should have such a share of the produce of their own labour as to be themselves tolerably well fed, clothed and lodged.